Steve Guarnaccia isn’t naming any names, but his “Three Little Pigs” bear a certain resemblance to some familiar faces.

 It’s called “The Three Little Pigs: An Architectural Tale,” and it’s published by Abrams Books.
 Its protagonists bear no small resemblance to Frank Gehry, Phillip Johnson and Frank Lloyd Wright.
 Its diabolical and long-winded wolf is strikingly reminiscent of the motorcycle-designing Frenchman Philippe Starck.

-“By the time that children get to pre-school, they may know the name ‘Picasso,’ but they have no idea that somebody made their environment – the chairs they sit in, the forks they eat with and the houses they live in,” Steve said.
+“By the time that children get to pre-school, they may know the name ‘Picasso,’ but they have no idea that somebody made their environment – the chairs they sit in, the forks they eat with and the houses they live in,” he says.
 “Somebody designed all that stuff.
 There are authors behind all of it.”

 The book is faithful to the original fable, but updated with an overview of 20th century architecture.
 And if Wright’s Fallingwater emerges as the strongest of three designs, so what?
-“Who would think a glass house could protect you from a wolf anyway?”
-Steve said.
+“Who would think a glass house could protect you from a wolf anyway?” he asks.
 “And if anything, I don’t think of Wright as a hero at all – I’m kind of amused by his self-mythologizing.”